ModelEarth/community/industries/README.md

 # Zip Code Project

 1. Confirm that the the census county API for industries does not provide zipcode data.
-2. Pull zipcode data using the following:
+2. Pull zipcode data using BEA spreadsheet files (or API if available)
+3. Combine with Python

+To do: Integrate with older [prep all](../prep/all/) to load zip code industries

 ## Complete ZIP Code Industry Detail Files